rokob/rokob.github.com/_posts/2014-05-03-something-new.md

 where my salary was actually a decent amount of money.
-I don't want to get into it too much here, but I made a poor decision and I think Facebook took advantage of my ignorance when I started to the point that I did get some stock but not enough to keep me interested in staying as if it was something that would be too much too lose in the aforementioned trade-off.
-If the startup I have gone to is even moderately successful I will stand to make more from equity that I would have gotten from Facebook over the same time period and the salary difference again will be marginal to non-existent.
+I don't want to get into it too much here, but I made a poor decision and I think Facebook took advantage of my ignorance when I started to the point that I did get some stock but not enough to keep me interested in staying as if it was something that would be too much to lose in the aforementioned trade-off.
+If the startup I have gone to is even moderately successful I will stand to make more from equity than I would have gotten from Facebook over the same time period and the salary difference again will be marginal to non-existent.

 Let's consider the worst case scenario for me, something ridiculous happens where I work